Managing users properly is one of the most important things you can do to keep your Linux server secure.

 Password Management

-Now that you've learned how to add users, let's talk about managing their passwords.
+Now that you've seen how to add users, it’s time to talk about managing their passwords – securely and efficiently.

 Let's begin by installing the module: